buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### Get all builds for a pipeline

-Retrieve all of the builds for a given pipeline.
-This will print out a list of builds that are run on the given pipeline and return the id, number, and url of each build.
+Retrieve all of the builds for a given pipeline, including each build's ID, number, and URL.

 ```graphql
 query GetBuilds {
   pipeline(slug: "organization-slug/pipeline-slug") {